top of page

 Collectors and investors often find themselves becoming historians of American history as they delve into the stories behind each coin.

 Beyond the historical appeal, rare coin typesets offer a unique form of investment diversification.
-While not a traditional financial investment, the value of rare coins will appreciate over time, particularly if the collection comprises coins in the highest certified grades and condition you can afford.
+While not a traditional financial investment, rare coins can be a very lucrative investment over time, while acting as a storage of wealth and ownership of tangible hard assets.
+Particularly if the collection comprises coins in higher Uncirculated Mint State condition.

 Collecting rare coin typesets is a celebration of the historical significance of United States coinage.
-From colonial coins produced in the 18th century, to coins produced through the 20th century.
+From colonial coins produced in the 18th century, to coins produced through the early part of the 20th century.

 Each coin reflects the unique aesthetics and symbolism of its time period.
-This appreciation for historical significance and diversity enhances the collector's perspective of America's coinage.
+This appreciation for historical significance and diversity increases the collector's perspective of America's coinage.

 1795 half eagle for sale

 Rare coins are tangible artifacts that bear witness to the passage of time.
 By assembling typesets, collectors play a crucial role in preserving these pieces of heritage for future generations.
-Proper storage, conservation, and certification ensure that the historical significance of each coin endures.
+Proper storage, conservation, and certification ensure that the historical significance and the preservation of each coin endures.

 Ultimately, the act of assembling a rare coin typeset is deeply satisfying on a personal level.
-I know when I got older and could stop picking through my and my families pocket change, I began assembling a Carson City Morgan Silver Dollar mint set.
-It's only 13 coins!
+I know when I got older and could stop picking through my families pocket change, I began assembling a Carson City Morgan Silver Dollar mint set.

-It took me 5 years to complete, and even then, the level of grade and condition for most of them was way far short of what I really wanted.
-So I engrossed myself in the thrill of the hunt and began looking for Carson City Morgan's that I could upgrade.
+After completing the set, the level of grade and condition for most of the coins was far short of what I really wanted, due to budget constraints.
+So I engrossed myself in the thrill of the hunt and began earnestly looking for any Carson City Morgan's I could upgrade.

-Eventually, I achieved my goal of acquiring all 13 coins in the grade and condition I wanted.
-It took my years to complete, but I can honestly say the Carson City mint set I own is worth a mini fortune today!
+Eventually, I achieved my goal of acquiring every coin in the grade and condition I wanted.
+It took me years, but with persistence and patience I can honestly say the Carson City mint set I own today in my personal rare coin collection is worth a mini fortune!

 The advantages of assembling rare coin typesets extend far beyond just a hobby.
 It is an experience that combines history, culture, and financial reward.